 - Clients can have a generic ‘listener’ interface for notifications.

-While SOAP focuses on the design of distributed applications, REST does so on scalability and large-scale performance for distributed hypermedia systems.
+While SOAP focuses on the design of distributed applications, REST does so with scalability and large-scale performance for distributed hypermedia systems.